Surface Gauge Invariance, Soft Limits and the Transmutation of Gluons into Scalars: Transmutation at One-Loop

 As anticipated, this is exactly the one-point integrand in Tr$(\phi^3)$ theory multiplied by $1 - \Delta = d$.
 Note that, already in this simplest case, it is crucial to keep the boundary curves $X_{1,2}$ and $X_{2,1}$, as otherwise, we would not get the Tr$(\phi^3)$ integrand.
 So, once more we see clearly that surface kinematics plays a fundamental role in allowing us to extend tree-level statements to loop integrands.

 We can go one step further, and see what happens when we apply $\W_2^{(l)}$ and $\W_4^{(l)}$ sequentially to the two-point integrand shown in \cref{eq:two-pt-exam}.
 This gives us

 where, again, we find the integrand for Tr$(\phi^3)$ theory times $d$, the dimension of spacetime.
 We have checked that this behavior continues up to five-points, and therefore we make the conjecture that applying all $n$ $\W_e^{(l)}$ operators to $\mathcal{I}_n$ always returns the $n$-point integrand in Tr$(\phi^3)$ theory multiplied by $d$.
 We suspect that, with an argument similar to the one presented at tree-level ($i.e.$, using splits of the one-loop surface integral), one should be able to prove the result above, but we leave it to future work.
+For other instances of transmutation at one-loop, see Refs.~\cite{Tao:2022nqc,Chen:2023bji,Cao:2024olg}.

 Finally, let us end by making some remarks on the generalization of transmutation operators to higher loops.
 As it turns out, already at two-loops it is clear that the naive extension doesn't hold purely by a units argument.
 At $l$-loops, the integrand has units of $X^{2-2l}$, and so at two-loops it has units of $X^{-2}$.
 Already in the simplest case of $n = 1, l = 2$, the part of the integrand that has all the Tr$(\phi^3)$ singularities has five $X$'s in the denominator and three in the numerator.
 So, to hope to turn the gluon integrand into a Tr$(\phi^3)$ one, we would need to act with at least three differential operators.
 However, since we are at one-point, we only have a single even index $e = 2$.
 For this reason, it is not obvious how or if any sort of transmutation holds for $l \geq 2$.
 On the other hand, the form of the $\W_e$ operators were suggested by gauge invariance, and the statement of gauge invariance at higher loops has not yet been fully fleshed out.
 So, it is conceivable that understanding this could offer a way out of the units dilemma.